nvds888/bubbapay/README.md

 - MCP scripts are outdated
 - Email send code is outdated
 - Some redundant endpoints and helper functions
+- Loss of claim url when page unmounts during signing process - edge case on mobile

 ## 📄 License